Shankari91/user-story-api/README.md

-- If intellij is used install lombok, enable lombok annotation processing Preferences -> lombok plugin -> enable lombok plugin Copy application.properties.cfg to application.properties and set the properties
+- If intellij is used install lombok, enable lombok annotation processing Preferences -> lombok plugin -> enable lombok plugin Copy application.properties.cfg to application.properties and set the properties Make sure jwt.secret is a very long string of more than 256 bytes.

 ## Swagger Api docs